-Shawsheen Valley Technical High School does not tolerate discrimination against students, parents, employees or the general public on the basis of sex.
-SVTHS is also committed to maintaining a school environment free of harassment based on sex, including harassment based on gender, sexual orientation, gender identity, pregnancy or pregnancy status.
-SVTHS' policy of nondiscrimination extends to students, staff, the general public, and individuals with whom it does business; no person shall be excluded from or discriminated against in employment, admission to a public school of Attleboro Public Schools or in obtaining the advantages, privileges, and courses of study of such public school on account of sex.
+The Shawsheen Valley Regional Vocational Technical School District does not discriminate on the basis of sex and strictly prohibits sex discrimination, including sex-based harassment, in any education program or activity that it operates, including in admission and employment.
+SVTHS does not discriminate on the basis of pregnancy or pregnancy-related conditions in its educational programs and employment activities.
+Title IX of the Education Amendments of 1972; M.G.L. c.
+151B; M.G.L. c.
+151C; M.G.L. c.
+76, § 5.
+SVTHS' policy of nondiscrimination extends to students, staff, the general public, and individuals with whom it does business; no person shall be excluded from or discriminated against in employment, admissions, or in obtaining the advantages, privileges, and courses of study of such public school on account of sex.